 The original Land & Lake is in the London House hotel downtown, but this is the Andersonville location.
 On the weekend they serve bottomless lunch.
 However, in our opinion, the option to have unlimited mimosas for $18 makes this a brunch, and that’s why it’s on this guide.
 So, no eggs - but they do have dishes like mac and cheese, burgers, sandwiches, salads, and pasta.
 Right now they’re open for carryout, indoor, and outdoor dining on their covered back patio.

-This Greek restaurant in Logan Square is a recent addition to our Hit List, and they just started serving brunch.
+This Greek restaurant in Logan Square is on our Hit List, and they also serve brunch.
 They have dishes like strapatsada, scrambled eggs with tomatoes and feta, spanakopita, and most importantly (to us at least) delicious pastries, like pistachio and olive danishes, chocolate halva croissants, and an olive oil lemon cake.
-Right now Andros is available for takeout and indoor dining, but they have a large patio that will be opening for outdoor dining soon.

 We recently added Three House to the Hit List thanks to their delicious smashburger and curried chicken empanada.
 But they also serve a brunch menu that’s available every day, with dishes like french toast topped with coffee anglaise and jam, fried chicken biscuit with chorizo gravy, and a very good BEC.
 Grab a smoothie to go with it and prepare to take over the world.
 Or, watch five episodes of Drag Race back-to-back.
 Either way, you’re being productive.